 (a) By a Claiming Party.
-A party claiming relief may move, with or without supporting affidavits, for summary judgment on all or part of the claim.
+A party claiming relief may move, with or without supporting declarations, for summary judgment on all or part of the claim.
 The motion may be filed at any time after:

 (1) 21 days have passed from commencement of the action; or